Skip to content

 PyTorch is compatible with scaling up to multiple GPUs per node, and across multiple nodes.
 Good scaling performance has been seen up to the entire Polaris system, > 2048 GPUs.
 Good performance with PyTorch has been seen with both DDP and Horovod.
 For details, please see the Horovod documentation or the Distributed Data Parallel documentation.
 Some Polaris-specific details that may be helpful to you:

-1. CPU affinity and NCCL settings can improve scaling performance, particularly at the largest scales.
-In particular, we encourage users to try their scaling measurements with the following settings:
+1. CPU affinity can improve performance, particularly for data loading process.
+In particular, we encourage users to try their scaling measurements by manually setting the CPU affinity via mpiexec, such as with --cpu-bind verbose,list:0,8,16,24 or --cpu-bind depth -d 16.

-5. Horovod and DDP work best when you limit the visible devices to only one GPU.
+1. CUDA device setting: it works best when you limit the visible devices to only one GPU.
 Note that if you import mpi4py or horovod, and then do something like os.environ["CUDA_VISIBLE_DEVICES"] = hvd.local_rank(), it may not actually work!
 You must set the CUDA_VISIBLE_DEVICES environment variable prior to doing MPI.COMM_WORLD.init(), which is done in horovod.init() as well as implicitly in from mpi4py import MPI.
 On Polaris specifically, you can use the environment variable PMI_LOCAL_RANK (as well as PMI_LOCAL_SIZE) to learn information about the node-local MPI ranks.

 DeepSpeed